Studies show that drug tests can detect weed metabolites in your blood for up to 7 days after a single marijuana cigarette.

 In an experiment, researchers gave three forms of THC to subjects on ongoing trials.

-The trials were separated at least one week, and the treatments were randomized.
+The trials were separated for at least one week, and the treatments were randomized.

 The objects were required to smoke a marijuana cigarette, eat chocolate cookies infused with THC, or make an injection of THC.